tywalch/electrodb/README.md

 ## Collections
 A Collection is a grouping of Entities with the same Partition Key and allows you to make efficient query across multiple entities.
 If your background is SQL, imagine Partition Keys as Foreign Keys, a Collection represents a View with multiple joined Entities.

-> _NOTE: ElectroDB Collections use DynamoDB queries to retrieve results.
-One query is made to retrieve results for all Entities (the benefits of single table design), however like the [query method](#query-method), ElectroDB will paginate through all results for a given query._
+> _NOTE: ElectroDB Collections use a single DynamoDB query to retrieve results.
+One query is made to retrieve results for all Entities (the benefits of single table design), however keep in mind that DynamoDB returns all records in order of the Entity's sort key.
+In cases where your partition contains a large volume of items, it is possible some entities will not return items during pagination.
+This can be mitigated through the use of [Index Types](#index-types).

 Collections are defined on an Index, and the name of the collection should represent what the query would return as a pseudo `Entity`.
 Additionally, Collection names must be unique across a `Service`.